 Mercer is a tiny town located in the state of Missouri.
 With a population of 259 people and just one neighborhood, Mercer is the 477th largest community in Missouri.

-When you are in Mercer, you'll notice that it is more blue-collar than most other communities in America.
-43.72% of Mercer’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Mercer is a blue-collar town, with 43.72% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Mercer is a town of production and manufacturing workers, sales and office workers, and professionals.
 There are especially a lot of people living in Mercer who work in sales jobs (14.07%), management occupations (11.56%), and farm management occupations (9.05%).

 And if you like science, one thing you'll find is that Mercer has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.